Key takeaways

 Consuming too much baking soda is unhealthy.
 Baking soda is very high in sodium, so ingesting large quantities may lead to high blood pressure, electrolyte imbalance, and gastrointestinal issues.

-There are effective treatments for ED.
-Clinically proven medications, such as Viagra or Cialis, are much more likely to improve sexual performance than baking soda or other home remedies.
-Lifestyle changes can also help, including improving your diet, exercising regularly, managing stress, and quitting smoking.
+There are effective treatments for ED, including clinically proven medications, such as Viagra or Cialis.
+Lifestyle changes can also help improve sexual performance, such as improving your diet, exercising regularly, managing stress, and quitting smoking.

 DISCLAIMER